AbhishekKumar4/Data-Analytics/Inferential Statistics/Single Sample Tests/Z-Test/README.md

 Now we have sample data, we need to say something about the population.

-Steps:
 Step 1: Check null hypothesis.

 Step 2: Calculate the 'test statistics'.

 ![alt text]( https://raw.githubusercontent.com/AbhishekKumar4/Data-Analytics/master/Inferential%20Statistics/Single%20Sample%20Tests/Z-Test/zscoreformula.png)

 Step 3: If the null hypothesis is true, than the z-statistic should be the same or equivalent to pulling a random number from a z-distribution or N(0, 1), with mean 0 and variance 1.
+The z-distribution is nothing but a normaldistribution with mean of 0.

+Step 4:  Check if z-stat actually look like it could be something that we could havepulled out of a N(0,1 square), because if it does not, then something that we assumed was wrong.

+Step 5:  Ff it turns out that the z-stat is too extreme a value to be coming from this normal distribution, then we can maybe make a statement about the null hypothesis.

+Step 6: Calculate p-value, it is the probability of seeing a test statistic as extreme as the calculated value if the null hypothesis is true.
+If it looks too extreme, and the p value of the probability of seeing this test statistic is really low; then, perhaps the null hypothesis was not true to start with.

+For instance out here, if the z-statistic you computed was 1.2.
+I am going to compute a probability; and, this – the probability is a probability to the right side of 1.2.
+It is the area under the curve out here.
+And the idea is because We are then quantifying the probability of seeing something as extreme as 1.2 or greater than is equal to the area under this curve.
+That might happen to be any value.
+So, if it happens to be something like 13 percent or whatever.
+But, if this number was really low; if this number was 0.001.
+The standard thing that you do is you fail to reject the null hypothesis; you technically never accept the null hypothesis.

+In most of the scenarios people work with two-tailed case. two tailed case, where your null hypothesis is really that for example mu is equal to 4.8.
+And, we are interested in rejecting this null hypothesis whether that mu is too large; meaning it is large enough that we can say that it cannot be equal to 4.8; or, if it is small enough.
+So, we are happy to reject if we see evidence that shows that mu cannot be 4.8 on either account; maybe because it is the data suggests that it is too large, maybe because the data suggests that it is too small.
+And, that is called the two-tailed case.